Sciatica, or Sciatic Nerve Pain, is a type of nerve pain or lower back pain characterized by discomfort and pain along a single long nerve.

 You should see a doctor right away, especially because these kinds of issues can be caused by several other problems altogether.

-It’s usually “only” sciatica if you experience these symptoms in addition to general pain or discomfort around your lower back and down a single leg – but please see a doctor to be sure.
+It’s usually “only” sciatica if you experience these symptoms in addition to general pain or discomfort around your lower back and down a single leg – but please see a doctor!

 However, if it is sciatica, it’s a sign of a more serious variant of the condition.